Shymkent: Public transport

-The city is a major railroad junction in the Turkestan-Siberia Railway.
+Shymkent serves as a major railroad junction, located alongside the Turkestan-Siberia Railway.
+The city is home to one passenger rail station, Shymkent station, which includes service to other major cities in Kazakhstan, including Almaty, Karaganda, Kokshetau, Petropavl, and Turkestan.
 All passenger trains are operated by Kazakhstan Temir Zholy.
 The express trains use Tulpar Talgo rolling stock.
-The Bus service uses modern Yutong CNG buses to reach close to every corner of the city and also decrease the air pollution of the region.
+Bus services use modern Yutong CNG buses to reach close to every corner of the city and also decrease the air pollution of the region.
 At some parks and public places are also e-scooters are available for sharing.

 Roads

-Currently, there are over two thousand streets in the city, the total length of all streets and roads is 2135 km.
+As one of Kazakhstan's largest cities, Shymkent also has one of its most extensive road networks, with over 2,000 roads, and a total combined length of 2810 km.
 Major roads passing through Shymkent include M32 (to Aktobe, Oral and Samara) and A2 (Tashkent and Almaty).

 Airports

 The Shymkent International Airport was opened in 1932 and is located 12 km northwest of the city center.
 The airport offers air connections to all major cities in Kazakhstan as well as major international destinations like Dubai, Moscow and Istanbul, and international connections.
 Another small airfield is located near Sairam and is used mostly for sport and agriculture flights.